lfxch/wpgpxmerge/README.txt

 == Installation ==

-1. Copy wpgpxmapsmerge to your Plugin Folder
+1. Copy wpgpxmerge to your Plugin Folder
 2. Activate the Plugin